russross/blackfriday/mmark2rfc.md

 * Does not convert the abstract to a prefixed paragraph;
 * Makes all RFC references normative;
 * Handles all figure and table captions and adds references (if appropriate);
-* Probably has bugs, so a manual review should be in order.
+* Probably has other bugs, so a manual review should be in order.

 There is also [titleblock.pl](https://raw.githubusercontent.com/miekg/mmark/master/convert/titleblock.pl) which can be given an @RFC7328 `template.xml` file and will output a TOML titleblock, that can